harnoss/phase_0_unit_2/week_4/8_technical_blog.md

 Post a comment on their community post to start a discussion or give some feedback.
 Consider sharing your blog post on Reddit as well.

+# Map

+According to the book "The well-grounded Rubyist", the map method is one of the most powerful and important enumerable or collection operations available in Ruby.
+There are 3 important things to know about map:
+It always returns an array
+The size of the array is always the same size as the original enumerable Its elements consist of the result of calling the code block on each element in the original object

+Mapping our [1,2,3] array through a block that multiplies each item by 10 results in the new array [10,20,30].

+>> array = [1,2,3]
+=> [1, 2, 3]
+>> array.map {|n| n * 10 }
+=> [10, 20, 30]

+Thus, #map is similar to #each except for one crucial point: #each returns its receiver, but map returns a new array.

+#Cycle

+#cycle gives you a way to loop ("cycle") through an array several times (as specified by an integer).
+You can use it to decide how many each-like runs you want to perform consecutively.

+Here's a great example from the Book "The well-grounded Rubyist" on playing cards:

+class PlayingCard
+	SUITS = %w{ clubs diamonds hearts spades }
+	RANKS = %w{ 2 3 4 5 6 7 8 9 10 J Q K A }

+	class Deck
+		attr_reader :cards

+	def initialize(n=1)
+	@cards = []
+	SUITS.cycle(n) do |s|
+		RANKS.cycle(1) do |r|
+		@cards << "#{r} of #{s}"
+		end
+	end
+	end
+end
+end

+#Group_by

+If you want to count how often each word turns up in a text, Group_by will be what you need.
+Let's start with an example:

+>> text = %w{ a bb cc dd eee fff gggg }
+=> ["a", "bb", "cc", "dd", "eee", "fff", "gggg"]
+>> text.group_by {|word| count.size }
+=> {1=>["a"], 2=>["bb", "cc", "dd"], 3=>["eee", "fff"], 4=>[gggg]}

+The block {|word| word.size } returns an integer for each word.
+The hash returned by the entire group_by operation is keyed to the various sizes (1, 2, 3, 4), and the values are arrays containing all the strings from the original array that are of the size represented by the respective keys.